adwaykanhere/adwaykanhere.github.io/_posts/2025-06-01-farmplusstory.md

 Third, consider the global implications of agricultural innovation.
 Solutions developed for American farms might require substantial modification for international markets, but the fundamental challenges of feeding growing populations remain universal.
 Scalable agricultural technology has the potential to address some of humanity's most pressing challenges.

-As for us, we decided to take a hiatus from FarmPlus after graduation to focus on our full-time jobs.
+As for my team, we decided to take a hiatus from FarmPlus after graduation to focus on our full-time jobs.
 But we're all still passionate about making an impact in this space and incredibly proud of what we achieved together.
 I guess life really does throw the occasional curve ball—sometimes the timing just isn't right, even when the idea is solid.

 ## The Accountability Moment